-Etceteral are a Slovenian experimental trio (saxophone & electronics, drums, visuals) who create a propulsive, polyrhythmic futurist jazz.
+Etceteral are a Slovenian experimental trio who create a propulsive, polyrhythmic futurist jazz.
 It is a sound marked by abstract modular explorations, hypnotic drumming, ricocheted horn textures and crystalline production.
-Interzones between Dub, Krautrock, Afro-rhythms, free improvisation and quantized electronic music are brightly lit on this thrilling second album.
+Interzones between Dub, Krautrock, Afro-rhythms, free improvisation and quantized electronic music are brightly lit on their thrilling second album Rhizome.

 Given carte blanche to self-produce their second album, they centered it around the concept of rhizome – a continuously growing horizontal underground stem that puts out lateral shoots and adventitious roots at intervals, or in Deleuze and Guattari’s terms, "a nonlinear network that connects any point to any other point".
 "A rhizome can virtually take any form, choose its path on the go.
 Just like with our music, its representation isn’t based on an ideal form.
 The album is like an inquiry on where we are currently situated and where we are going," says Simon.

 The sophisticated songs of Rhizome are interconnected in their structures, growing from the inside out.
 With its interlocking synth sequence, saxophone ornaments, and hip-shaking syncopations, the opening earworm Meadow Sage sets the pace of the record, boasting an ambitious and adventurous sonic character.
 "While the first record reminded me of Morphine, the new one reminds me of Chick Corea," says Rica with a grin.